augchan42/augchan42.github.io/_posts/2023-11-26-Its Hard to find an Uncensored Model.md

    - GGML is no longer supported by Llama.cpp, and its support has been deprecated.
    - There are multiple frameworks (like Transformers, Llama.cpp, koboldcpp, ExLlama, etc.), and some support multiple quantization formats while others require specific formats.

 This discussion highlights the evolving landscape of AI model formats and the tools used for their management, emphasizing the importance of compatibility and the continuous development of these technologies.

+Next, I will work on integrating a UI for my model.